ImamaRahmani/Canteen-Management-System-Project/README.md

-We will make a website naming ‘Explore Pakistan’.
+I made a website naming ‘Explore Pakistan’.
 It will be a tourism website having a main page as well as separate landing pages for each province of Pakistan.
 Main page will include top destinations, discounts, block diagrams, pictures and client reviews.
 Initially we will be adding major tourist attractions and historic places.